syabdullah/woocommerce-domain-names/readme.txt

 License: AGPLv3 or later
 License URI: https://www.gnu.org/licenses/agpl-3.0.html

-Domain registration for resellers using WooCommerce and Openprovider registrar.
+WooCommerce products and tools for domain names resellers.

 == Description ==

-This plugin is designed for domain resellers.
+This plugin is designed for domain names resellers.
 Currently, it only provides the sale part, actual registration has to be done manually.

 * Requires [WooCommerce](https://wordpress.org/plugins/woocommerce/) and an [Openprovider](https://openprovider.com/) account.
 * Compatible with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).